Uncle Fester: Live action TV series

 In the Netflix show Wednesday, Uncle Fester is played by Fred Armisen.
-He helped Wednesday on solving her mysteries of the town of Jericho and Nevermore Academy by revealing to Wednesday that the mystery monster she encountered was a Hyde.
+He wanted to be like the versions of Fester played by Jackie Coogan and Christopher Lloyd rather than reinventing the character.
+Every morning, Armisen's head was buzzed smooth, makeup and powder were applied to make him look paler, and dark circles were added around his eyes.
+The wardrobe covered much of Armisen, so little else needed to be done.
+Fester helped Wednesday on solving her mysteries of the town of Jericho and Nevermore Academy by revealing to Wednesday that the mystery monster she encountered was a Hyde.
 Because of his hobby with electricity, he can now project lightning from his own hands.
 It was also mentioned that Uncle Fester didn't attend Nevermore, but snuck in to visit Gomez on occasion.
-Wedneday had to use Eugene Otinger's bee house for Uncle Fester to hide out in after he robbed a bank and is advised by her not to eat any of Eugene's bees.
+Wednesday had to use Eugene Ottinger's bee house for Uncle Fester to hide out in after he robbed a bank and is advised by her not to eat any of Eugene's bees.

+In December 2023, it was announced that Netflix is developing a Wednesday spin-off series titled Fester that focuses on Uncle Fester.

 Animated TV series

 In the first animated series by Hanna-Barbera, Jackie Coogan reprised his role as Fester.
 He also voiced that same character on an episode of The New Scooby-Doo Movies.

 In the second animated series by Hanna-Barbera, Fester was voiced by Rip Taylor.
 In this series, Fester is perhaps the most loving of self-inflicted injury.
 He would allow other members (usually Lurch) to harm him any way they can, but his greatest fondness was blowing himself up.
 As a running gag, Fester would never believe Granny's predictions until she predicts something that causes him great harm (or in his case, great joy).
 Fester also is very fond of the Addamses' next-door neighbor, Norman Normanmayer, a boring person controlling an underwear empire who hates Fester (and the whole Addams family) for his strangeness (on an occasion, Fester comes on a visit through the sewer pipes).
 Fester seems quite oblivious of the fact that Norman hates him and, possibly due to the Addams family nature, thinks that all the angry and aggressive outbreaks are a sign of affection.
 This Fester also introduces himself, through his self-made comic books, as "Festerman", a gothic hero with a weakness to chimneys, who gives his flying cape to enemies upon request—so as to fall and would bring villains to their knees...simply by enjoying all the harm they would give him to the point of wearing them out.
 During this series, he is given a musical-type episode about the "Fester Way", his own, strange way of life.